rust-vmm/vm-virtio/crates/virtio-queue/README.md

   just the device writable descriptors (`DescriptorChainRwIter`).
 * `AvailIter` - is a consuming iterator over all available descriptor chain heads in the queue.

+## Save/Restore Queue

+The `Queue` allows saving the state through the `state` function which returns a `QueueState`. `Queue` objects can be created from a previously saved state by using `QueueState::try_from`.
+The VMM should check for errors when restoring a `Queue` from a previously saved state.

 ### Notification suppression